mesolitica/malaysian-dataset/README.md

 # Malaya-Dataset

 We gather Bahasa Malaysia corpus!
-This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya)
+This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya).
+We will keep update this repository overtime.

 ## How we gather these corpus?